Intro: Retro-Gaming Machine With Raspberry PI, RetroPie and Homemade Case

 Soon after, I decided to buy a new Raspberry Pi, on which I wanted to run the RetroPie with some good old games.

 I also began to look around for a case.
 Unfortunately I didn't like almost any commercial case.
 They was ugly, overpriced and sometimes even overengineered, in my opinion.
-On the other hand, I liked some DIY cases which didn't try to copy look of the old consoles.
+On the other hand, I liked some DIY cases which didn't try to copy the look of old consoles.
 So, I decided to make my own case too.
 For many reasons I used an universal project enclosure case as a basis...

 Take this Instructable as inspiration and also try to make a retro-gaming machine with a custom case.
 It isn't too hard and you will be happy about the result.
 And moreover it could be a great gift.
 Think about it...